anotheri/cleverstack-visualCaptcha-demo/article.md

 },
 ```

-And then add `'visualCaptcha'` into require array:
+And then add `'visualCaptcha'` into Require JS dependensies array:

 ```javascript
 require([